Thorne and Hatfield Moors Peat Canals: Second phase

-In 1896, the British Peat Moss Litter company was formed by the amalgamation of the Hatfield Chase Peat Moss Litter Company and most of the companies working on Thorne Moors.
+In 1896, the British Peat Moss Litter Company was formed by the amalgamation of the Hatfield Chase Peat Moss Litter Company and most of the companies working on Thorne Moors.
 They paid £58,000 for Griendtsveen's Moorends Works.
-The mill, which had been used for the production of paraffin since the late 1860s until it rebuilding in the 1880s, was damaged by a fire in 1898.
+The mill, which had been used for the production of paraffin since the late 1860s until its rebuilding in the 1880s, was damaged by a fire in 1898.
 The wooden baling presses were destroyed, but were replaced with steel presses, which were powered by a 40 hp stationary steam engine which burned peat as its fuel.
 Besides the canals and the aqueduct, the 1906 Ordnance Survey maps show two swing bridges, one on the northern section just beyond the junction where the line for the southern section turned off, and another where that line crossed the Cottage Dike.
 There was also a wind pump between the Cottage Dike and the southern canals, towards the eastern end of the canals.
 Marked towpaths ran along the northern edge of both sections of the canals and on the north-easterly side of the canal to the aqueduct and Mooorends Mill.

 There were intermittent problems with water supply for the canals, which also suffered from silting, and there were times when the only supply of peat for processing to the mill was from the tramways.
 They remained in use until 1922, when another fire destroyed the main mill building.
 The boats were cut up for scrap, and with no use, the canals reverted to bog.
 The works chimney was demolished in 1930, but the remaining buildings became a maintenance workshop.
 The tramway wagons were repaired there until 1956, after which the site was demolished.